top of page

 Course Directors:

-Teng-Leong Chew (HHMI Janelia)
+Teng-Leong Chew and Rachel M. Lee (HHMI Janelia)

 Top of Page

-Jump to: Lecture Notes | Labs and Analysis Sections | Further Reading
+Jump to: Lecture Notes | Labs and Analysis Sessions | Further Reading

 COURSE INFORMATION